wp-plugins/search-meter/readme.txt

 == Frequently Asked Questions ==

+= Why don't search terms with spaces work? =

+There is a [bug](http://core.trac.wordpress.org/ticket/13961) in the way WordPress handles spaces in pretty permalinks.
+The WordPress developers will fix this at some point.
+Until then, I have written a plugin called [Search Fixer](http://www.thunderguy.com/semicolon/2011/06/08/search-fixer-wordpress-plugin/) which should improve things.

 = Where can I find out more information? =

 The [Search Meter home page](http://www.thunderguy.com/semicolon/wordpress/search-meter-wordpress-plugin/) has more information and a form to submit comments and questions.